Toronto Long-Term Disability (LTD) Lawyers

-Insurance companies are in it to make money – not pay you – even if you make an honest mistake completing a claim form.
+Disability insurance is lucrative (and pricey) and insurers are in business to make money – not pay you – even if you make an honest mistake completing an LTD benefits claim form.

-Would your insurer really deny your claim based on a technicality?
+Would your insurer really deny your disability claim based on a technicality, or an improperly filled-out form?

 Yes, they would.